nxank4/semantix/CONTRIBUTION.md

 We use Conventional Commits.
 Please title your PRs like: `feat: add new adapter` or `fix: regex pattern`.

 Please ensure your PR updates `schemas.py` if output structure changes.

+## 5. Code Style

+- Use type hints for all functions
+- Follow PEP 8 style guide
+- Run `ruff check .` and `mypy .` before committing